KathrynKatayama/docs.userdive.com/en/web/guide/snapshot.md

 ## pros/cons

-Merit and Demerit of the virtual page.
+pros/cons of the virtual page.

 ### pros